 I set out a few appetizers with an exotic bent to nibble on while we toasted with glasses of champagne.
 I love using serving pieces that feel organic; the Enrico Root Wood Chip & Dip Platter & 3 Section Server are perfect for sectioning out small bites like hummus, pita triangles, herb-marinated olives, roasted peppers and pistachios with golden raisins.

 Next I set the table, starting with an embroidered bohemian linen that adds a punch of color and pattern to the setting.
-A bunch of pink roses from the garden and a bowl of clementines keep things feeling casual yet colorful, and I stack a couple of my favorite Sophie Conran Pasta Bowls in anticipation of the flavorful tagine I’ll be bringing out later.
+A bunch of pink roses from the garden and a bowl of clementines keep things feeling casual yet colorful, and I stack a couple of my favorite pasta bowls in anticipation of the flavorful tagine I’ll be bringing out later.

-Nothing sets a romantic tone like flickering candlelight; just before Adam gets home, I light these earthy candlesticks by ferm Living in natural, green and blue.
+Nothing sets a romantic tone like flickering candlelight; just before Adam gets home, I light these earthy candlesticks in natural, green and blue.

 Since this dinner is all about coziness, I opt for the most comfortable Telescope Deep Seat Armchairs instead of formal dining chairs.
 A couple more patterned pillows continues the Moroccan vibe, giving us a spot where we’ll want to lounge long after I’ve cleared our dinner plates.